hecarson/utahsec-challenges/2024-11-14/chal1/sol/README.md

 > [!NOTE]
 > The addresses you see in GDB when launched from pwntools using `gdb.debug` are randomized.

 The fact that the MOVAPS instruction has RSP as an operand hints at the problem.
 In the System V x86-64 ABI, before each function call, the stack must be 16-byte aligned; that is, RSP must be a multiple of 16.
-The CALL instruction pushes an 8-byte return address on the stack, so after a CALL instruction in the callee function, RSP is offset by 8 (RSP mod 16 = 8).
+The CALL instruction pushes an 8-byte return address on the stack, so in the callee function, RSP is offset by 8 (RSP mod 16 = 8).
 If we step through each instruction in our ROP chain, we see that when we first reach `system`, RSP is a multiple of 16, which we can easily tell by seeing that the last hex digit is 0.
-This indicates incorrect stack alignment.
+This indicates incorrect stack alignment because RSP should be offset by 8.

 To fix the stack alignment, one simple solution is to include a RET gadget in our ROP chain right before the call to `system`.
 The RET instruction pops an 8-byte return address from the stack, which increments RSP by 8.
 We can simply use `objdump` to disassemble libc and quickly find the offset of a RET instruction.